pleonex/IL28n/README.md

 made with .NET (languages based on IL).

 > [!WARNING]
-> This project is a very early development phase.
-It may never be finished.
-No
+> This is a personal project with **no support**.
+The project may not have an
+> active development.
+Don't expect new features, fixes (including security
-> support guaranteed.
-Feel free to fork and adapt to your use case.
+> fixes).
+I don't recommend using it for production environments.
+Feel free to
+> fork and adapt. _Small_ contributions are welcome.

+## Libraries

+TODO: install, main APIs

+## Tools

+### RESX Converter

+TODO: install, commands usage, example

+### Localization linter

+TODO: install, commands usage, example

 ## Build